tern-tools/tern/README.md

 Please read our [code of conduct](/CODE_OF_CONDUCT.md) first.

 Next, take a look at the [contributing guide](/CONTRIBUTING.md) to find out how you can start.

+## Community Meetings<a name="community-meetings"/>

+We host community meetings via Zoom every other Tuesday at 7am Pacific Time (GMT-8:00).
+The meeting is an opportunity to discuss project direction, collaboration work, feature requests or any other Tern related topic.
+Meeting minutes are recorded live [here](https://drive.google.com/drive/u/0/folders/1u5KghB5UIfc6zCv7T9QKd4OxO4arFm__) and copied later to [GitHub](https://github.com/tern-tools/meetings).

+To receive meeting-related correspondence subscribe to the [mailing list](https://groups.linuxfoundation.org/g/tern).
+You can also join the call directly via Zoom.
+Click [here](https://VMware.zoom.us/j/97596075735?pwd=UzYzQVl6ZVBMVStneUVOTW0vcEhoUT09) to join the call, or you can dial in.
+Meeting ID: 975 9607 5735 Password: 186677

+### 2021 Meeting Dates
+A calendar of the meeting dates is available [here](https://groups.linuxfoundation.org/g/tern/calendar).